 The air inside our homes and other buildings isn’t good for our health.
 According to the World Health Organization (WHO), 4.3 million people die each year due to household air pollution.
-The American Lung Association estimates has estimated that 164 million Americans are breathing air that is not healthy.
-When you consider that that Americans spend the vast majority of their time indoors (90 percent), the likelihood of exposure to unhealthy air is very high.
+The American Lung Association estimates have estimated that 164 million Americans are breathing air that is not healthy.
+When you consider that Americans spend the vast majority of their time indoors (90 percent), the likelihood of exposure to unhealthy air is very high.

 Poor Indoor Air Quality a Serious Problem

 Most people have no choice but to spend the vast majority of their time inside buildings.
 They are unaware that they are in an environment that is between two and five times (and sometimes more than 100 times) more polluted than the air outside, according to the US Environmental Protection Agency (EPA).
 Spending time in this environment can lead to several issues, such as:

 - Discomfort inside homes

 Research has shown the effects of poor IAQ end up costing the US economy $168 billion per year.